langurmonkey/website-source/content/blog/2019/my-setup.md

 ## Browser

 [`qutebrowser`](https://qutebrowser.org) all the way.
 It is light and snappy.
 Only thing I'm missing right now is some sort of advanced ad blocking (current ad blocking system is host-based).
 This does not always work with youtube videos, but most of the time I use `mpv` to watch them anyway, for I have `V` mapped to 'open video with mpv'.
-Also, the way it integrates with `pass` is very neat.
+Additionally, the way it integrates with `pass` is very neat.
+You can use qutebrowser easily with the tor network.
+Check it out [here](/blog/2020/tor-qutebrowser).

 ## Password manager